-If you make a mistake while dialing a number, press once to erase the last digit entered, or hold down for at least 2 seconds to go to the standby mode.
+If you make a mistake while dialing a number, press once to erase the last digit entered, or hold down for at least 2 seconds to delete all digits.

 Redialing Calls

 Press twice to redial the last number you dialed.
 The last 30 numbers are stored in the call history list and you can also select one of these to redial.